gschofl/biofiles/README.md

-# biofiles - Interface with GenBank/GenPept files in R
+# biofiles - an interface to GenBank/GenPept files in R

 This is an R package for interfacing with GenBank and GenPept flat file records.
 It includes utilities for reading and writing GenBank